Waste Reduction and Recovery

 CREATIVE REUSE CENTER

-We are a 501(c)(3) nonprofit organization whose mission is to inspire creative reuse and environmentally sustainable behavior by providing educational programs and affordable materials to the community.
+They are a 501(c)(3) nonprofit organization whose mission is to inspire creative reuse and environmentally sustainable behavior by providing educational programs and affordable materials to the community.

 Household hazardous waste (HHW) is any material that can harm our environment when it’s not handled properly.
 Common examples of household hazardous waste include turpentine, fuel, coolant, batteries, pesticides, herbicides, cleaners, paints, and even electrical devices.
 Help eliminate environmental harm by reading warning labels and disposing of hazardous products properly.
 If you don’t, these household hazardous waste products can contaminate septic tanks, pollute the environment, and pose a threat to overall human health.